 Haider Story and Synopsis

 Haider is based on the William Shakespeare’s play Hamlet, It will have the Indian touch for sure.
 The story and the main plot of the movie will be similar to the original play.
 Shahid is playing the title role in the movie.
-Tabu is playing the role of his mother who in relationship with his uncle, Kay Kay Menon, when his father disappears.
-But when he found that his father is dead and Kay Kay Menon is the person behind his father’s death, then he decide to seek revenge for his father’s death.
+Tabu is playing the role of his mother, who is in a relationship with his uncle, Kay Kay Menon, when his father disappears.
+But when he finds that his father is dead and Kay Kay Menon is the person behind his father’s death, then he decides to seek revenge for his father’s death.

 Haider Music Review

-Music of Haider is good and composed by the director of the movie, Vishal Bhardwaj.
-Vishal Bharadwaj has given the brilliant album with the shades of dark, background of the movie is good.
+The music of Haider is good and composed by the director of the movie, Vishal Bhardwaj.
+Vishal Bharadwaj has given a brilliant album with shades of dark, and the background of the movie is good.
 It’s not for all kinds of music lovers it has a different taste and if you like it you will love it.

-All the Tracks of movie are good and Jhelum dhoonde kinaara is one of the most melodious track of the film.
+All the Tracks of the movie are good, and Jhelum Dhoonde Kinaara is one of the most melodious tracks of the film.

 Haider Tracklist